-- A concentration of 28-quarter units of upper-division work in one of the following eight fields: anthropology, economics, geography, history, journalism-communications, political science, psychology or sociology. - Three other supporting fields of 7-9 quarter hours each in the social sciences, history, economics, or psychology. - The remaining courses (normally 4-8 quarter hours) to be distributed among one or two of the above named fields, or social science. - It is recommended that a course in statistics be included in the program. - It is recommended that a senior seminar (Social Science 4000) be included in the program. - It is recommended that appropriate course work leading to a functional reading knowledge of a modern foreign language be attached to the major program.
+- A. A concentration of 28-quarter units of upper-division work in one of the following eight fields: anthropology, economics, geography, history, journalism-mass communications, political science, psychology or sociology. - B. 7-9 quarter hours in each of three supporting fields, selected from history, economics, the social sciences, and psychology. - C. The remaining courses (normally 4-8 quarter hours) to be distributed among social science or one or more of the fields named in (A) above. - D. It is recommended that a course in statistics be included in the program. - E. It is recommended that a senior seminar (Social Science 4000) be included in the program. - F. It is recommended that appropriate course work leading to a functional reading knowledge of a modern foreign language be attached to the major program.

 III.
-The total program of not less than 60-quarter hours, of which not less than 48 units must be at the upper-division levels, should display careful planning, scholarly balance among related fields, and internal coherence leading toward the student's educational purposes.
+The total program of not less than 60-quarter hours, of which at least 48 units must be at the upper-division levels, should display careful planning, scholarly balance among related fields, and internal coherence leading toward the student's educational purposes.
 The pattern of studies may be formalized only with the consent of the designated academic adviser.
 Course work used to retire general education requirements may not be used to satisfy major requirements.
+For purposes of program planning, see the illustrative program in Social Science with a core in journalism-mass communications (under the section, "Journalism-Mass Communications").

+Teaching Credentials:

-IV.
-Teaching Credentials: When the baccalaureate major in Social Science is used in preparation for the Standard Teaching Credential (at either secondary or elementary levels), coordination between the student's major program, minor program and the Division of Education is essential.
-Secondary credential candidates select either history or political science as the field of concentration (28 upper division units) for the teaching major.
-Elementary credential candidates select one of the eight fields (see II,A. above) for the field of concentration for the teaching major.
-Graduate students using the Area Major for credential purposes will be held, under advisement, to an appropriate balance of subject fields necessary to teaching.
+When the baccalaureate major in social science is used in preparation for the Standard Teaching Credential (at either secondary or elementary levels), coordination between the student's major program, minor program and the Division of Education is essential.
+Secondary credential candidates normally select history, geography or political science as the field of concentration (28 upper division units) for the teaching major.
+Candidates for the four-year elementary credential normally select geography, history, or political science as the field of concentration (28 upper division units) for the teaching major.
+Graduate students using the social science area major for credential purposes will be held, under advisement, to an appropriate balance of subject fields necessary to teaching.
 For single-subject teaching minors, see appropriate departmental adviser.